Play the Flight for Life Lottery with Superdraw to support your local life-saving charity

 - Please note we are currently running a telemarketing campaign promoting the Superdraw and Flight for Life Lottery; we will be contacting those who are current members or who have previously been members.
+We are using an external company (QTS) to make these calls and the number they are calling from is 03301 604806.
 If you receive a call and have any concerns please contact us on 0345 2417 688.

 Essex and Herts Flight for Life Lottery Critical Care Ltd is licensed and regulated in Great Britain by the Gambling Commission under Account Number 54916